 Accounts receivable consists of clinical and sponsored agreement charges.
 Clinical receivables are comprised of patient and insurance charges.
 In some aspects, healthcare entities are charged for staff support services.
-Sponsored agreement receivables relate to d.
-Inventories e.
-Capital Assets
+Sponsored agreement receivables relate to sponsored programs that support the Research Foundation.
+Accounts receivable are recorded net of estimated uncollectible amounts.